Estate Planning Checklist: 5 Tasks to Do Now, While You’re Still Well

 It’s difficult to think about what may happen if your health starts to decline — or how your loved ones will carry on after your death.
-But doing nothing to plan for these events could result in you losing control over your affairs while you’re still alive, and undesired confusion and anger after you’re gone.
+But doing nothing to plan for these events could result in you losing control over your affairs while you’re still alive—and result in confusion and anger from your loved ones after you’re gone.

-You can help prevent these unwanted consequences from occurring by making these decisions while you’re still healthy, documenting them, and communicating them in advance to your loved ones.
-While there are many issues to think about, here are four decisions you should move to the top of your priority list.
+You can help prevent these unwanted consequences by making these decisions while you’re still healthy, documenting them and communicating them in advance to your loved ones.
+While there are many issues to think about, here are five decisions you should move to the top of your priority list.

 Sign up for Kiplinger’s Free E-Newsletters